Skip to main content

 • Smaller container images: By decoupling models from your container image, you can create smaller, more focused images that contain only your application logic.

-• Shared across workers: Multiple workers running on the same host machine can reference the same cached model, eliminating redundant downloads and saving disk space.
+• Shared across workers: Multiple running on the same host can reference the same cached model, eliminating redundant downloads and saving disk space.

 Cached model compatibility